 Shannon managed the development of a national face-to-face and online training program for the aged care sector and the implementation of the Aged Care Community Visitors Scheme for LGBTIQ people in NSW.
 At the NSW Office of Ageing, she advised the minister on ageing issues and managed the NSW Forum on Ageing at Parliament House, supported the production of the Older People NSW report in partnership with the Australian Bureau of Statistics, managed funded research projects and implemented state-wide research policy seminars.

-Matthew has extensive management and not for profit governance experience across a range of sectors including Health, Social and Disability.
-Within the Age Care space, he has worked as a Senior Project Manager for the Older Persons Advocacy Network.
+Matthew has extensive management and not for profit governance experience across a range of sectors including health, social and disability.
+Within the aged care space he has worked as a Senior Project Manager for the Older Persons Advocacy Network.
 Matthew has also worked extensively overseas in humanitarian management roles supporting people and communities in need.
-Additionally, he has worked for St Vincent de Paul as Executive Officer based at the Matthew Talbot Hostel and as a consultant at PwC on Aboriginal and Torres Strait Islander Primary Health Care.
+Additionally, he has worked for St Vincent de Paul as Executive Officer based at the Matthew Talbot Hostel and as a consultant at PwC on Aboriginal and Torres Strait Islander primary health care.